dezeroku/serverless-scheduler-html-checker/README.md

 1. By default the deployment automatically cleans up temp state older than 30 days.
    If you wish to run schedules with longer sleep time, modify the cleanup policy accordingly.
+2. This has been tested and works fine with SES production access.
+If you don't have it set up, most likely all of the receiving identities would also have to be verified in SES and added in `terraform/iam.tf`